 Yet, it was the call of "Flashes Take Care of Flashes" that ultimately cemented my choice, promising a nurturing community that would become a home away from home.

-Dr. Eboni Pringle, the Senior Vice President of Student Life, once described two archetypes of university students: those who merely check the academic boxes, and those who immerse themselves deeply by becoming catalysts of leadership and change.
+Professor Eboni Pringle, the senior vice president of Student Life, once described two archetypes of university students: those who merely check the academic boxes and those who immerse themselves deeply by becoming catalysts of leadership and change.
 I count myself fortunate to be among the latter.

 This accolade, recognizing the resilience and achievements of first-generation students like me, underscored the depth of my engagement beyond the classroom.